Rolando Laserie

-Rolando Laserie (born August 27, 1923, died November 22, 1998) was a Cuban singer, vocalist, actor and percussionist.
+Rolando Laserie (born August 27, 1923, died November 22, 1998) was a Cuban singer and percussionist.
 He started his career as a percussionist with bands in his hometown, In 1998, The New York Times and The Washington Post magazine described him as one of the great Cuban singers of all time and as one of the greatest vocalists in Cuban music.

 Biography

 Rolando Laserie was born in Santa Clara, Cuba.
 He started his musical career at a young age as a percussionist with musical bands in his hometown.
 Prior that, he moved to the capital of Cuba, Havana, where he performed with numerous musical groups including Benny More's band, Banda Gigante.